lingliao/Transparency-in-CABCDTD/README.md

 8. model_development_and_evaluation.py

 Steps to run the code for Figure 1B and 1C:
-1. make sure run the first 5 steps in above lists
+1. make sure you run the first 5 steps of the above lists
 2. full_image_size&cropped_area.py
 3. R_visualization